José Rodrigo Aréchiga Gamboa: Extradition and trial

-On 14 May 2014, an official spokesperson of a court in Haarlem stated to the press that the request of the U.S. to extradite Aréchiga Gamboa was planned to be defined by 29 May 2014.
+On 14 May 2014, an official spokesperson of a court in Harlem stated to the press that the request of the U.S. to extradite Aréchiga Gamboa was planned to be defined by 29 May 2014.
 On 28 May 2014, a Dutch court approved the extradition to the U.S. The defense of El Chino Ántrax, who was not present during the hearing, was allowed by law to appeal the decision, a process that could have taken months.
 On 10 July 2014, he was extradited from Amsterdam to the U.S., where he arrived at San Diego International Airport at around 2:00 p.m. under tight security by the DEA and the U.S. Marshal Service.
 Upon his arrival, he was taken into custody and booked for his drug-related charges.
 He was expected to be arraigned on such charges the next day.

 The following day, he pleaded not guilty to the drug charges against him and was held without bail after the U.S. Magistrate Mitchell D. Dembin deemed him a public threat and capable of fleeing to Mexico if released.
 Those present in the courtroom had to pass a secondary metal detector and pat-down before entering the hearing site.
 According to one of the case's attorneys, a group of women who were supposedly family members of Aréchiga Gamboa sat in one of the middle rows of the courtroom.
 They declined to comment about the case, just like Aréchiga Gamboa's defense Frank Ragen.
 After his court appearance, Aréchiga Gamboa was imprisoned at the Metropolitan Correctional Center, San Diego and was scheduled to appear in court again for a motion hearing conducted by federal judge Dana Makoto Sabraw on 22 August 2014.